qwertoa/Astra1.6/README.md

 # astra client 1.6
 Credit to AstraClientOrg and Barneycompiler.
 Compatible with Vercel.
 Only English, Spanish, and French are supported.
-I'm too lazy to add other languages. ❌fluxxy
+Because im too lazy to add other languages.

-Plans include fixing GitHub showing file size 0bytes cuz it's annoying and for QOL.
+credit to Microsoft Copilot because it did like 50% of the work 💀